Former NHL enforcer Colton Orr finds new role in spotlight

 "You watch these guys all the time, you see them on TV and in interviews so it was kind of surreal being on set with them and being part of their movie," Orr said.

-As if he were a professional wrestler, Orr was having to sequence his usual fighting motions to script — right punch, left punch, upper-cut, etc., — and sell it hard when he supposedly got hit.
+As if he were a professional wrestler, Orr was having to sequence his usual fighting motions to script — right punch, left punch, upper-cut — and sell it hard when he supposedly got hit.

-He remembers thinking: "If we can just get in a real fight and just film that, I'm pretty sure that's gonna look good on camera!"
+He remembers thinking: "If we can just get in a real fight and just film that, I'm pretty sure that's going to look good on camera!"